 If you experience a sports-related injury, it is important to seek medical care and rest adequately to give the body time to heal.
 Doing so can help you avoid exacerbating the injury, as well as reduce the risk of future injury or pain.
 With proper treatment and prevention, athletes can stay in the game and perform at their best.

-For a patient-centric physical therapy approach, contact our highly skilled team at Performance UNLIMITED for a recovery plan that is tailored to you and getting you back into the sport you love.
-Don't wait, schedule an appointment directly from our website today!
+For a patient-centric approach, contact our highly skilled team at for a recovery plan that is tailored to you and getting you back into the sport you love.
+Don't wait, directly from our website today!